How to Start a Coffee Shop

 While it sounds tedious, an optimal coffee shop location is worth taking the time to ask lots of questions.

 Taking payments at your coffee shop

 Guests expect a swift, personal experience when they walk through your doors.
 Long lines due to a lousy payment system can taint a customer’s perception and even result in the loss of business.
-So when you start a coffee shop, it’s important to invest in a robust POS system.
+So when you start a coffee shop, it’s important to invest in a robust POS.

-To ensure that your coffee POS system improves daily processes in your coffee shop, look for:
+To ensure that your coffee POS software improves daily processes in your coffee shop, look for:

 - A system that is aesthetically pleasing and simple.
 Coffee shops tend to be quaint, with the counter being the focal point to a customer’s eyes.
 Cords and bulky systems can turn off customers, so look for a POS system that essentially blends into your decor.